da3nb9o/da3nb9o/README.md

 ## Introduction

+### Background
+Virginia Social Services (VDSS) is a system of regional supervision and management services.
+Providing supervision and guidelines for 120 regional offices throughout the country, VDSS offers a variety of services and benefits for Virginia, more than 17 million people each year.
+The VDSS program is designed to help Virginia's most vulnerable citizens find a permanent solution to many challenges of life.
+This department is responsible for managing various programs, including temporary support for poor families (TANF), support programs for complementary nutrition (SNAP), Medicaid, adoption, parental support, the Regeneration of refugees and services to protect children and adults.
+Virginia, with approximately 19,000 hospital beds has 566 licensed Long-term Care Facilities (LCFs).
+LCFs must operate according to Commonwealth of Virginia, Chapter 73, Title 22 standards for licensed assisted living facilities.
+During 2017-2019, Virginia generated more than 20,000 breach audit reports (11% related to drug use and compliance).
+A study of 100 narrative audit reports randomly selected by Motti & Sherry (2021) identified eight categories of drug regulatory violations.
+To solve this problem and better understand it, we are aiming to generate a statistics on Medicine Administration Violations form LFC’s audit reports

 ### Problem Space
 A bulge in the aging population and improved healthcare has resulted in increased demand for services at LCFs.
 Virginia generated over 20,000 violation-related audit reports in the period 2017-2020, and 11% of them are related to medication administration and adherence.
 Although they collected vast documentations, there is no method, tool, or visual analytics approach to facilitate the interpretation of violations and their causes, through data mining in error reports.
 Still, the analysis of violations is crucial to understand and characterize violations, and propose measures and systems aimed to prevent future incidents.